How To Support A Friend Who Is Depressed

 There may be times when your friend is frustrated with you or others.
 Depression can take on many forms, and some of those forms involve angry emotions.
 People going through bouts of depression might experience anger and become irritable.
 This could even involve your friend saying some hurtful things to you, and this can be tough to address.

 These incidents of lashing out at others may not necessarily indicate their true feelings toward you.
 People can become overwhelmed with emotion, and sometimes hurt the people that are closest to them.
 Do your best not to take these words personal.
-It might sometimes be necessary to take a step back and give your friend some space.
+It might sometimes be necessary to set some boundaries by taking a step back and giving your friend some space.

 Support the idea of going to therapy

-It can also be beneficial for your friend to get professional help.
+It can also be beneficial for your friend to get professional help from a mental health provider or local support group.
 The best thing that you can do is to support the idea of talking to a mental health professional.
 You shouldn’t try to force your friend to go to therapy though.
 They can make that decision on their own, but you can provide gentle support while letting them know that you care about their well-being.
-Let them know that you think therapy sounds like a good idea and tell them that you just want to make sure they have all the support they need.
+Let them know that you think therapy or a support group sounds like a good idea and tell them that you just want to make sure they have all the support they need.

 If your friend is already going to therapy, try to be supportive of that and encourage them to continue.
 Sometimes, people who are depressed may withdraw and want to cancel appointments during depressive episodes but it’s possible for you to encourage them to keep the appointment.
 Little things like this can make a difference when someone you care about trusts you.
 Your opinion and support could help a friend to make positive decisions.
 Remember that therapy is one of the most effective treatments for depression and that navigating depression can be more comfortable with the help of a skilled therapist.